angew74/lforms/form_definition.md

       "columns" is valid only when "type" is set to be "RADIO_CHECKBOX".
       Here is an example:
       `{"answerLayout": {"type": "RADIO_CHECKBOX", "columns": "1"}}`
-    * hideTreeLine - a boolean that controls whether to hide tree line styles.
+    * hideTreeLine - un valore booleano that controls whether to hide tree line styles.
 The default is false.
-    * hideIndentation - a boolean that controls whether to hide indentation.
+    * hideIndentation - un valore booleano that controls whether to hide indentation.
 The default is false.
       Note that if this is set true, tree line style will not apply regardless of "hideTreeLine" setting.
-    * hideRepetitionNumber - a boolean that controls whether to hide repetition numbers next to the item's text.
+    * hideRepetitionNumber - un valore booleano that controls whether to hide repetition numbers next to the item's text.
 The default is false.
-    * displayScoreWithAnswerText  - a boolean that controls whether to display scores along with answer texts for answers that have scores.
+    * displayScoreWithAnswerText  - un valore booleano that controls whether to display scores along with answer texts for answers that have scores.
 The default is true.
 * <a name="items"></a><b>items</b> - This is an array of form questions and sections.
 Questions and sections (containing sub-questions) are mostly